LogoAccessKit

 To enable on-screen captions manually, navigate to the [controls] page for the Work you want to enable captions for, and click the Enable on-screen captions button.
 To disable on-screen captions, click the Disable on-screen captions button.

-On-screen captions are not persisted through power cycles.
+For versions earlier than 1.1, on-screen caption configuration are not persisted through power cycles.
 If the BrightSign reboots, the captions will need to be re-enabled.

 Scheduled Control